 HIV infects CD4+ lymphocytes and thus interferes with cell-mediated and, to a lesser extent, humoral immunity.

-HIV is spread mainly by sexual contact, parenteral exposure to contaminated blood or transplanted tissue or organs, and prenatal and perinatal maternal transmission.
+HIV is spread mainly by sexual contact, parenteral exposure to contaminated blood or transplanted tissue or organs, and vertical transmission (in utero, during childbirth, or through breastfeeding).

 Frequent viral mutations combined with immune system damage significantly impair the body's ability to clear the HIV infection.